SreenivasVRao/sreenivasvrao.github.io/_posts/2018-11-01-AffineTransforms.md

 M P = \overline{P}
 $$

-Now using these equations, and [python magic](https://gist.github.com/SreenivasVRao/d3036982d0ea443e09b10f8a867bac20), we can come up with a neat visualization.
+Now using these equations, and python magic, we can come up with a neat visualization.

 |X-axis Translation| Y-axis Translation |
 |:-----:|:-----:|
 |<img src="https://i.imgur.com/nbo0Juk.gif" alt="drawing"/>| <img src="https://i.imgur.com/ifGTg1w.gif" alt="drawing"/>|

 In my next post, we're going to go backwards- from these frames, to the original points!
+Code to make the visualization seen above is [here.](https://gist.github.com/SreenivasVRao/d3036982d0ea443e09b10f8a867bac20)